CBT for Intrusive Thoughts will help to change the structure of your brain

 - Putting knives (or other things that could harm) well away from you or in difficult to reach places

 - Avoiding people, places, or things that you think might ‘trigger’ your thoughts.

 - Changing your behaviour around kids, your partner

 - the things that you do, and the things that you avoid

 The Therapy is very directive.
-This simply means that you will be given things to do, homework if you like, to help you to change your thoughts and behaviours and to help you to get your life back.
+This means that you will be given things to do, homework if you like, to help you change your thoughts and behaviours, and help you get your life back.

 How will CBT help with Intrusive Thoughts?

 It might be useful to read how thoughts become intrusive and then come back to this page.